Chef, Food Stylist, and Mixologist Maureen Petrosky ’99, A Varied Career

 Since graduating at the top of her class at the CIA, Maureen Christian-Petrosky ’99 has worked as a professional chef, instructor, and food stylist, and has been a frequent television guest.
-She has appeared on CNN, CNN Headline News, the Food Network, NBC’s Today show, and FOX News Network to discuss hot topics in the culinary industry.
-She has also appeared as a judge for Food Network’s Iron Chef America.
-Today she is a freelance writer and contributing editor for Bon Appétit magazine, founding editor for foodrepublic.com, and writes a column on cocktails for thekitchn.com.
+She has appeared on CNN, CNN Headline News, the Food Network, and FOX News Network to discuss hot topics in the culinary industry.
+Maureen is a regular contributor to NBC’s Today show and hosts multiple video series on Today.com.
+She has appeared as a judge for Food Network’s Iron Chef America, Beat Bobby Flay, the James Beard Book & Broadcast Awards, and is a KCBS (Kansas City Barbeque Society) certified Barbeque judge.
+She is a freelance writer and contributing editor for Bon Appétit and Better Homes and Gardens magazines, founding editor for foodrepublic.com, and writes a column on cocktails for thekitchn.com.
 “There are so many options outside of restaurants for culinary professionals,” said Maureen.
 “If creativity is what first tempted you into the kitchen, then I encourage you all to explore the many artistic outlets in the culinary arts.”

 Maureen began her television career behind the scenes in the roles of executive producer, culinary producer, and food stylist on Food Network shows including Good Eats, Cooking Think, Cooking Live, Emeril Live, East Meets West, Taste, Chef du Jour, Hot Off the Grill, Boy Meets Grill, Cooking with Wolfgang Puck, and Semi-Homemade with Sandra Lee.
 She has worked as a food stylist in both film and print for clients including McDonald’s, RJ Reynolds, Quaker Oats, Hellman’s, Aramark, Random House, and Olive Garden.